‘Horrified’ and ‘finally’; reaction varies on Cosby release

 “Told you so on #BillCosby.
 He was convicted by a court so tainted by public opinion and social pressure that it allowed obviously prejudicial evidence and improper witnesses.
 He may be a bad guy, but in this case he was railroaded by the mob.” — Geraldo Rivera on Twitter.

 “To every woman who was sexual assaulted by #BillCosby my heart hurts for you today and I am full fury.
-It’s horrifying.” – actor Debra Messing on Twitter.
+It’s horrifying.” —-actor Debra Messing on Twitter.

 “All the smoke should be pointed squarely at the prosecutor’s office in the #Cosby case for making that colossal error.” — former NFL player Damien Woody on Twitter.